 Making this easy Peach Galette recipe takes literally zero effort with incredible delicious results!
 Looking for a super quick and pretty summer pie without all the fuss?
 This Homemade Peach Galette recipe is for you!
 Flaky and buttery pie crust – that comes together in 3 minutes – loaded with fragrant peaches and baked to perfection!

-📖 What is a Galette?
+📖 What is a Galette

 For the pie crust

 - Egg: This pie crust does not contain egg however it is egg washed before baking.
-You can totally leave out the eggwash and turn it into a delicious eggless pie recipe
+You can totally leave out the egg wash and turn it into a delicious eggless pie recipe

 For the filling

-- Fruit: The beauty of making Galettes is that you can literally use almost any fruits even mix it with herbs and experiment according to your preference or season.
-This is a Peach Galette recipe so I am using fresh peaches (no need to peel the fruit) here plus some blueberries, but the recipe works with any sort of berries, pear, apple, plum etc. You could also use some herbs with the peach I suggest thyme
+- Fruit: The beauty of making Galettes is that you can literally use almost any fruit even mix it with herbs and experiment according to your preference or season.
+This is a Peach Galette recipe so I am using fresh peaches (no need to peel the fruit) here plus some blueberries, but the recipe works with any sort of berries, pear, apple, plum, etc. You could also use some herbs with the peach I suggest thyme

 - Sugar: Galette should not be overly sweet, let the sweetness of the fruit come through instead.
-I don´t use too much sugar in this Peach Galette recipe, feel free to adjust this quantity according the sweetness of your fruit and your taste
+I don´t use too much sugar in this Peach Galette recipe, feel free to adjust this quantity according to the sweetness of your fruit and your taste

-- Almond flour: If you are like me and prefer your galette neat looking and not soggy, you will have to use some sort of flour under the fruit.
+- Almond flour: If you are like me and prefer your galette neat looking and not soggy, you will have to use some sort of nut flour under the fruit.
 I recommend almond flour which has no taste and perfectly “absorbs” the liquid of the fruit so the filling stays juice without making the galette soggy

-Then, as a second step, mix in the rest of the ingredients (cream cheese, cream) and gently knead with your hand just for a minute until the dough comes together and not crumby any longer.
+Then, as a second step, mix in the rest of the ingredients (cream cheese, cream) and gently knead with your hand just for a minute until the dough comes together and does not crumby any longer.
 Please do not use a mixer, this flaky pie dough will literally come together in one minute at this point.

-2. Why chill pie dough before rolling it out
+2. Why chill pie dough

 3. How to roll out pie dough